SAP/spartacus-docs/_pages/dev/features/anonymous-consent.md

 ;;FooterSlot;FooterNavigationComponent,AnonymousConsentOpenDialogComponent,NoticeTextParagraph,AnonymousConsentManagementBannerComponent
 ```

-Along with the `CMSParagraphComponent` you should also update the localized properties files with a sample text such as this example:
+Along with the `NoticeTextParagraph` CMS component you should also update the localized properties files with a sample text such as this example:

 ```properties
 CMSParagraphComponent.NoticeTextParagraph.content="<div class=""cx-notice"">Copyright © 2019 SAP SE or an SAP affiliate company.
 All rights reserved.</div>"